burningglass/registrationgui/README.md

 ## 2 KeyCloak GCloud K8s-hosted Configuration

-While the above steps are sufficient to install KeyCloak for local desktop testing, different configuration is needed manage/host a KeyCloak Cloud instance
+While the above steps are sufficient to install KeyCloak for local desktop testing, different configuration is needed to host a KeyCloak Cloud instance

-KeyCloak is also available as a Helm Chart which can install the service on K8s
+i.e. KeyCloak is also available as a Helm Chart which can install the service to K8s

-### 2.1 Prepare a Standard Cluster to host KeyCloak in GCP
+### 2.1 Prepare a Standard Cluster to host KeyCloak in GCloud

 First create a new Standard cluster (will reside alongside 'registration-cluster-1') called ‘keycloak-cluster-1’: